Hakesh0/Kioptrix-Level-1/README.md

 - `dirbuster` is used for directory brute-forcing to find all possible files and directories on the target machine.
 - SMB enumeration is used to identify the SMB version and connect to SMB shares.
 - SSH connection attempts are used to establish an SSH connection to the target machine.
+- Nessus is used for vulnerability scanning to identify potential security issues in the target machine.
+- Metasploit is used for exploiting vulnerabilities and gaining access to the target machine.

 ## Additional Information
 - **Purpose**: The purpose of this guide is to educate and enable users to conduct ethical penetration testing practices.